 Will an emergency dental implant function well?

-In emergency situations an implant can be placed shortly after a tooth is lost or extracted.
-The amount of time needed before an implant is placed varies from patient to patient and is based on how quickly their gums are able to heal and recover.
-After a tooth is lost or extracted it is always a good idea to visit our office, because the sooner you come in, the sooner we can place an implant and restore function to your smile.
+In emergencies, we can place an implant shortly after you lose or extract a tooth.
+The time varies from patient to patient and is based on how quickly their gums heal and recover.
+After you lose or extract a tooth, it is always a good idea to visit our office because the sooner you come in, the sooner we can place an implant and restore function to your smile.

 Is immediate dental implant painful?